TheLoneInitiate/Godot-4-Modular-Developer-Console/README.md

 res://scripts/console
 res://scripts/console/commands

+If you're having issues, make sure to check for capital letters in the directory listings. all the directories use lowercase letters.

 To enable and disable auto save / auto load console logs you will need to edit the boolean in the main console.gd file.